paramitamirza/CATENA/README.md

 * [WS4J](https://github.com/Sciss/ws4j) -- APIs for several semantic relatedness algorithms for, in theory, any WordNet instance.
 * [Jersey](https://jersey.java.net/) -- RESTful Web Service in Java.
 It is required to access temporal closure module in http://hixwg.univaq.it/TERENCE-reasoner.
 * [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) - an API for parsing command line options passed to programs.

+#####Other resources:
+* Temporal and causal signal lists, available in `resource/`.
+This folder must be placed within the root folder of the project.
+* Classification models, available in `models/`, including: `catena-event-timex.model`, `catena-event-dct.model`, `catena-event-event.model` and `catena-causal-event-event.model`.

 ###Usage
 _!
 The input file(s) must be in the [TimeML annotation format](http://www.timeml.org/site/index.html) !_